CrowdStrike/falcon-windows-host-recovery/README.md

-# Falcon Windows Host Recovery
+# Falcon Windows Host Recovery TEST

 Build your own bootable image files to automate the recovery of Windows hosts affected by the recent [Falcon Content Update](https://www.crowdstrike.com/falcon-content-update-remediation-and-guidance-hub/).